LATAM POLITICS TODAY-Argentina's Fernandez to comply with Supreme Court order | Law-Order

 George Washington de Oliveira Sousa was arrested on Saturday, the day after police said they foiled his plot to set off an explosive device near the Brasilia airport.
 The incident added a new dimension to post-election violence in Brazil, where tensions remain high after the most fraught election in a generation.

 Incoming Justice Minister Flavio Dino said in a television interview on Monday that security would need to be beefed up for Sunday's inauguration of leftist President-elect Luiz Inacio Lula da Silva, who defeated the incumbent Bolsonaro.
-(Compiled by Brendan O'Boyle; editing by David Evans)
+Canada's First Quantum CEO holds talks with Panama minister, source says

+PANAMA CITY - The Chief Executive Officer of Canadian miner First Quantum Minerals met Panama's commerce and industry minister to discuss disagreements over the firm's copper operations there, a person familiar with the matter said.
+The government and the mining company have been discussing a deal that would have increased annual tax payments to Panama to at least $375 million.

+The Panamanian government ordered the firm to halt operations at the Cobre Panama mine after they both missed a deadline to reach an agreement.
+(Compiled by Brendan O'Boyle and Sarah Morland; editing by David Evans and Sandra Maler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)